CruzerBlade9369/ImgEmbed/README.md

 # ImgEmbed

-Private repo for Cruzer's image storage, probably will be used for other embedding purposes
+Repo for Cruzer's image storage, probably will be used for other embedding purposes